-The Haitian Revolution explores the development of the American colonial world and one of the greatest wealth-producing colonies in world history.
-Students consider the different groups involved in the conflict, draw connections between events in Europe and the Americas, and reflect on the legacies of one of the most successful revolts of enslaved people in the history of the world.
+Students trace the development of the American colonial world and one of the greatest wealth-producing colonies in world history.
+They consider the groups involved in the conflict and reflect on the legacies of one of the most successful revolts of enslaved people in history.

 In this lesson, students will: